 Inside, the dormant imaginal cells combine to create new form and structure.

 That is the new beginning…

 and a butterfly will be born.

-The idea for the Chrysalis festival first surfaced five years ago when we started seeing more and more exceptional theatre made by young people in collaboration with talented artists and directors appearing across the country.
+The idea for the Chrysalis Festival first surfaced in 2010 when we started seeing more and more exceptional theatre made by young people in collaboration with talented artists and directors appearing across the country.
 Convinced that work of this quality deserved to be showcased to a wider audience, Youth Theatre Arts Scotland began to develop plans for the launch of a new platform.

-Through all of this we hope to stimulate critical discussion around the programming of young people’s performance and the value we place on these shows as both audiences and venues.
+Through all of this we hoped to stimulate critical discussion around the programming of young people’s performance and the value we place on these shows as both audiences and venues.

 Chrysalis finally emerged to bring together theatre companies from across the UK for a two-day celebration of original performance by talented young performers from 6-7 November 2015 at the Traverse Theatre, Edinburgh.

 The Chrysalis 2015 performances were as diverse as they were daring…

 HEADZ (20 Stories High, Liverpool) was an insightful collection of gritty, challenging and humorous monologues on contemporary life for Liverpool’s young people;